What is an organ transplant?

 How do you prepare for an organ transplant?

 First, you'll need to have blood and tissue tests done that will be used to match you with a donor.
-This is because your immune system may see the new organ as foreign and reject it.
-A match with both blood type and some antibodies in the blood is important.

 You'll need to take care of your health.
 Continue to take your medicines as prescribed and get regular blood tests.
 Follow your doctor's directions for eating and exercising.
 You also may want to talk with a psychiatrist, psychologist, or counsellor about your transplant.

 To learn more about what happens, talk to someone who has had a transplant.
 Your transplant centre or doctor can give you the name of someone who is willing to share his or her experience with you.

 You may have to wait days, months, or years for your transplant.
 Be patient, and ask your doctor what you can do while you're waiting.

 What can you expect afterward?